watson-developer-cloud/assistant-toolkit/integrations/webchat/contributing/template/README.md

 2. `npm install`
 3. `npm run start`
 4. Open a web browser to `localhost:3000`.

-### Running the Server

-TODO: Replace "api" with the appropriate routes that you've created.

-A simple server that serves requests from `http://localhost:3001/api`.

-The important code for this example can be found at [api.js](server/nodejs-express/routes/api.js).

-1. `cd server/nodejs-express`
-2. `npm install`
-3. `npm run start`
-4. The server will be available at `http://localhost:3001`.

 ## Setting up your own assistant